wescrump-2/swdrob/docs/about.md

 ### 1. Trait Rolls

 ![Trait Mode](traitmode.png)
 Used for skill checks, attacks, spellcasting, and other trait-based rolls.
 Trait rolls determine success based on meeting or exceeding a Target Number (TN), with possible raises.
+There are buttons for indicating various conditions of combat and trait rolls that can be chosen such as wounds, fatigue, distracted, wild attack, vulnerable, illumination, etc. You may use them or just set the modifier slider to the cumlative penalty or bonus.
+Or just do the math yourself.

 **Controls:**